What sparked the violent struggle to control Sudan’s future?

 HOW DID THE SITUATION ESCALATE?

-On Wednesday, the RSF began deploying forces around the small town Merowe north of the capital.
+On Wednesday, the RSF began deploying forces around the small town of Merowe, north of the capital.
 The town is strategic, with its large airport, central location and downstream electric dam on the Nile River.
 The next day, the RSF also sent more forces into the capital and other areas of the country, without the army leadership’s consent.

 On Saturday morning, fighting erupted at a military base south of Khartoum, with each side blaming the other for having initiated the violence.
 Since then, the military and the RSF have battled each other with heavy weapons, including armored vehicles and truck-mounted machine guns, in densely populated areas of the capital and the adjoining city of Omdurman.
 The military has pounded RSF bases with airstrikes.